wilhelm-lab/oktoberfest/ReadMe.md

 Oktoberfest will:

 1. Calibrate CE against the provided RAW files.
-2. Predict all sequences in the search results file, e.g. msms.txt from MaxQuant
+2. Predict all sequences in the search results file.
 3. Use predicted spectra to generate features for percolator.
 4. Run percolator to rescore the search.
    Please note: You need to provide search results that were not filtered for a given FDR (i.e. 100% FDR), otherwise valid targets may be filtered out prior to rescoring.
 Sequences with amino acid U or O are not supported.
 Modifications except "M(ox)" are not supported.
-Each C is treated as Cysteine with carbamidomethylation (fixed modification in MaxQuant).
+Each C is treated as Cysteine with carbamidomethylation (fixed modification).

 ## Run oktoberfest